Application for Professional Land Surveyor Examination

 - A maximum of four years experience will be granted for graduation from a Board-approved curriculum with an emphasis in land surveying.
 Sealed transcripts must be provided to receive experience credit.

 - One-half year of experience will be granted for each year of study in a Board-approved curriculum without graduation.
 Sealed transcripts must be provided to receive experience credit.

 - Registration as a Civil Engineer shall be considered as equivalent to four years experience, provided that education credit or LSIT credit is not also claimed.

-LSIT WAIVER - The LSIT requirement (see section 438(b) of the Board Rules) may be waived provided an applicant meets any one of the following conditions:
+LSIT WAIVER - The LSIT requirement (see section 8741 of the PLS Act) may be waived provided an applicant meets any one of the following conditions:

-- Has a valid registration as a Professional Engineer in California.
+- Has a valid license as a Civil Engineer in California.

 - Is a graduate of an approved four-year land surveying curriculum and submits satisfactory evidence of 15 years or more of qualifying experience.
 Proof of graduation (transcripts) must be submitted.